 Being without technology can seem quite daunting but there are surmountable benefits to taking back control of the habit.
-With 41 million people now owning or having access to a smartphone and UK adults spending an average of 8 hours and 41 minutes a day on screens (check this BBC article for more), it’s inescapable.
+With 41 million people now owning or having access to a smartphone and UK adults spending an average of 8 hours and 41 minutes a day on screens, it’s inescapable.
 But there are ways to reduce your phone use by following the digital detox trend.

 Simon Cowell recently told the Mail on Sunday that he hadn’t used his phone for over 10 months, benefitting his overall mental health.
 And he’s not alone.

-digital detox (n): a period of time during which a person refrains from using electronic devices such as smartphones or computers, regarded as an opportunity to reduce stress or focus on social interaction in the physical world.
+The Oxford English Dictionary defines a digital detox as ‘a period of time during which a person refrains from using electronic devices such as smartphones or computers, regarded as an opportunity to reduce stress or focus on social interaction in the physical world’.

-With social media equating to 2.15 hours phone use alone, it’s no surprise that a digital detox benefit is reduction in anxiety.
+The survey also revealed that social media equated to 2.15 hours of phone use alone.
+Social media use is associated with anxiety, loneliness and fear of missing out, so it’s no surprise that a digital detox has its benefits in reducing anxiety.
 Every notification for a follower or like is distracting, so by taking a detox, productivity is also very likely to increase, especially in the workplace if notifications are reduced.

 Commuting?
 We all love to scroll through social or listen to a bit of music or a podcast to while away the time, but how about reaching for a book a couple of days a week?
-By making a more conscious effort to take time out from our screens, we can reconnect with people, maybe learn something new and take a moment to appreciate our surroundings.
+(Come along to our Wellington Place book club for great book recommendations and discussions).
+By making a more conscious effort to take time out from our screens, we can reconnect with people, maybe learn something new and take a moment to be more mindful and appreciate our surroundings.

 Ironically, there are apps to help you control your phone use.
 Mute, Space and Moment can track how often you unlock your phone and how much time you spend on it.
 Not only can you track your timings, but the push notifications remind you to take a break or congratulate you on hitting your goals.
 By raising awareness of the time spent on your phone, you can visualise how often you’re using it and take steps towards controlling any habits.